-- 1. Within six (6) instructional days of receiving the written response from Step 1, the student will submit the original grievance form to the supervisor of the individual involved, with a copy to the Executive Vice President. - 2.
-Within six (6) instructional days of receiving all written documentation, the immediate supervisor will meet with the student and the individual involved to attempt to resolve the problem to the mutual satisfaction of both parties.
-The Executive Vice President may attend this meeting at his/her discretion. - 3.
-Within six (6) instructional days after the meeting, the immediate supervisor will issue a written response to all parties involved, with the original copy to the Executive Vice President. - a.
+- 1. Within six (6) instructional days of receiving the written response from Step 1, the student will submit the original grievance form to the supervisor of the individual involved, with a copy to the Chief Learning Officer. - Within six (6) instructional days of receiving all written documentation, the immediate supervisor will meet with the student and the individual involved attempting to resolve the problem to the mutual satisfaction of both parties.
+The Chief Learning Officer may attend this meeting at his/her discretion. - 3.
+Within six (6) instructional days after the meeting, the immediate supervisor will issue a written response to all parties involved, with the original copy to the Chief Learning Officer. - a.
 If the problem is resolved, the written resolution issued by the supervisor will become part of the original document and bring closure to the grievance. - b.
 If the problem is not resolved, the student may proceed to Step 3. - 4.
 If the above time frames are not adhered to by the student, the case will be considered closed and the student will have forfeited the right for an appeal hearing.